 Can Vasilopita be made in advance?

 Yes, Vasilopita can be made a day in advance.
 Store it in an airtight container at room temperature.
-Some people believe it tastes better the next day as the flavours meld together.
+Decorate on the day of serving for best appearance!

 Eleni says